Content Marketing for Pharma and Healthcare: The MAT Release

 These solutions are a less intimidating way to begin experimenting with what content development methods work best for your marketing team.

-As a featured article placed on a publisher’s website, a MAT release is considered a piece of sponsored content.
+As a featured article placed on a publisher’s website, a MAT release is considered a piece of sponsored branded content.
 It’s a good solution for brands that want to reach a large newspaper audience and connect with consumers without feeling hindered by legal restrictions.

 1. Tell a patient’s story

-The mighty MAT release is helping brands that have historically been bogged down with legal red tape to use their most compelling asset: patient stories.
+Guaranteed Media Placements are helping brands that have historically been bogged down with legal red tape to use their most compelling asset: patient stories.

 One of the most powerful stories a healthcare brand can tell is about a person with a specific malady that a brand’s products or services helped alleviate.
 In a study by Kantar Media, 47 percent of patients said reading stories online from fellow patients made them feel better about their own treatment.
 (Source: PharmExec)